Common name: Addax

 Addax prefer arid regions, including sandy and stony deserts.
 They formerly inhabited all parts of the Sahara Desert, however, only one population now remains on a reserve in Niger.

 In the wild, Addax eat coarse desert grasses and the leaves of small bushes and trees.
 They get sufficient moisture from food and can go long periods without drinking water.

-Male Addax can weigh up to 300 pounds, and females up to 200 pounds.
+Addax weigh from 100 to 135 kg.
 They have grey/brown coats, with their colour changing (slightly) throughout the seasons.
-They are easily frightened and sometimes run themselves into exhaustion.

 Did you know that Addax are also known as White Antelope or Screwhorn Antelope!?